 01 of 03

 Although it's easy to Google a hotel near so and so, all the necessary information to make a proper decision is often left out.
 Discovering the perfect place to stay in the 1,200 square miles that make up Yosemite National Park has never been easier.
-Here's some insight into those things no one else tells you about Yosemite lodging:

 If you want to open your door and step right onto Yosemite grounds, consider these locations.
-All of them are inside the park boundaries, and come in a variety of styles.
+All of them are inside the park boundaries and come in a variety of styles.
 You might be surprised to find some vacation rentals and B&Bs inside the park, too.
 Whether you want a full kitchen for your big family getaway or something more simple, you can find it here.Continue to 2 of 3 below.

 02 of 03

-Where to Stay Outside the National Park
+Where to Stay Outside the Park

-Staying in Fish Camp on Highway 41
+Fish Camp on Highway 41

-Staying in El Portal and Midpines on Highway 140
+El Portal and Midpines on Highway 140

 For most visitors, this is the best place to stay outside the park.
 But if you can't get by without WiFi, you may want to try Fish Camp or Groveland instead.